joyent/joyent-gerrit/docs/user/README.md

 thing is to have one of them do it.

+## Creating a new repository

+By far, the easiest way to create new repositories is to:

+1. Create the repository on GitHub.
+2. Push a commit to the GitHub repository (master branch).
+This can be the first substantive commit you want in the repo or an empty commit if you want to use code review for the first substantive commit.
+3. Have an administrator import the repository from GitHub.

+At this point, the project should be fully functional on Gerrit.
+Changes that go through code review on Gerrit and are ultimately submitted (integrated into master) will be replicated to GitHub.
+Changes pushed directly to master on Gerrit (bypassing code review) will also be replicated to GitHub.

+**At this point, people should stop pushing to GitHub.**  Ideally, we would turn off the ability to push to GitHub, but we have not written any tooling or documentation for this yet.
+(Note that we have not crossed any rubicon here: if for whatever reason we decide to remove a project from Gerrit or stop using Gerrit altogether, we can just re-allow access to push to GitHub and remove the project from Gerrit.)

 ## Using Gerrit with an existing local workspace

 Suppose you've been working on a project from the GitHub copy, and someone has